Incense In The Wind

 The scent on the stick is good quality.
 Often with perfumed incense there are sharp notes which can make my eyes water, but - even though fairly strongly perfumed, the scent on the stick is restrained and balanced, with good depth and range.
 Indications that they take their perfume making seriously.
 This may not be the House of Chanel, but it's not some bargain basement workshop either - they have made this perfume with some skill and care.
 Again, this is not something I expected to find in an incense company outside of Asia.
 This is not Juicy Jay's or Wild Berry; to be fair, this is a company who appear committed to not producing a cheap incense with a gimmicky smell, but to producing quality scents.
 There is amber on the stick, along with higher floral notes and deeper musky notes.
 It is playful, evocative, seductive, joyful, indulgent, sweet, and fairly clean.
 I'm not getting any solvent notes.
 This is nice stuff.
 Promising so far.

 The sticks are thin, and a little longer than average, with just the merest smearing of charcoal and perfume.
-But, despite the thin coating, and the claims of the purity of the charcoal, when first lit it is the charcoal that makes the first impression.
-No, that's not the charcoal, that's the amber perfume - woody, removed of some of the sweet top notes, but perfume none the less.
+When first lit the first impression is a restrained amber perfume - woody, removed of some of the sweet top notes, but perfume none the less.
 Not as attractive as I hoped, but settling into the amber range.
 Although it is not as pleasant on the burn as on the stick, to be fair, that is quite common; however, after the promise of the stick and what appeared to be an attempt by the company to produce a quality product from a perfumed incense, the burn has let me down.
 It's not bad.
 It is better than toilet cleaner, but comes in at the bottom end of Everyday Incense.
 I did note that when burned upright it had harsher notes than when burned at an incline on an ash catcher, and that I assume is because the higher fragrance notes get burned too quickly when the stick is upright.
 It is cleaner and purer, with more playfulness when burned on an ash catcher.
 But still, at the end of the day, not quite the incense it was promising to be, and which I was convincing myself it was going to be.
 The scent does linger pleasantly in the room, so plus points for that, but overall just an everyday incense.

 Date: Nov 2021 Score: 23